liatrio/devops-bootcamp/docs/README.md

   category: Software Templates
   estReadingMinutes: 20
   exercises:
-    - name: Create a simple template
+    - name: Create a Simple Template
       description: >
         This exercise involves writing a custom Software Template and configuring Backstage to register it as an entity that can be used from